cj123/iKeyHelper/README.md

 If you want to use iKeyHelper, you must first collect these parts - as a general guidance, you can find the required .exe's in tools.txt.

-Also, you need libusb for it to work.
+Also, you need libusb 9and device filters installed for each mode) for it to work.

---
-This release is the final development that will be done on iKeyHelper.
-Have fun trying to figure it out! :p